geissdoerfer/shepherd/README.md

 Next, install the tools used for installing and controlling the *shepherd* nodes.
 We'll use [Ansible](https://www.ansible.com/) to remotely roll out the basic configuration to each *shepherd* node and *shepherd-herd* to orchestrate recording/emulation across all nodes.
 The tools are hosted on `PyPI` and require Python version >= 3.6.
+You'll also need to have `sshpass` installed on your machine, which is available through the package management system of all major distributions.
 Install the tools using `pip`:

 ```
-pip install ansible shepherd-herd
+pip3 install ansible shepherd-herd
 ```

-The `inventory/example.yml` file shows an example host names and known IP addresses of  BeagleBones.
+The `inventory/example.yml` file shows an example of how to provide the host names and known IP addresses of your BeagleBones.
-Add yours in similar fashion to `inventory/<name>.yml`, you can remove `example.yml` to remove non existing nodes.
+Add yours in similar fashion as a new file `inventory/<name>.yml`.
-You can arbitrarily choose and assign the hostnames (sheep0, sheep1, in this example) and the ansible_user.
+You can arbitrarily choose and assign the hostnames (sheep0, sheep1, in this example) and the ansible_user (jane in this example).
+Afterwards, you can remove the `example.yml`.

 ```
 sheep: